This post may contain affiliate links. See our affiliate disclaimer here.

-Today on the podcast, I am interviewing Jason Wyatt, a fulltime RVer and retail arbitrage specialist.
-Retail arbitrage is buying products for a low cost from places like stores or flea markets and flipping them on Amazon for a profit.
+Today on the podcast, I am interviewing Jason Wyatt, a full-time RVer and retail arbitrage specialist.
+Retail arbitrage is buying products at a low cost from places like stores or flea markets and flipping them on Amazon for a profit.
 Jason also runs an online community to help people get started on Amazon over at Touring Freedom and a Facebook group with almost 3,000 members.
 He was recently featured in an article in a front page story of the Wall Street Journal, documenting his RV based business.

 A few things we talk about on this episode:

 - What is Fulfillment by Amazon (FBA) and what are the benefits of using it?

 - What products should you start looking for when selling through FBA?